A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

-As mentioned in the previous section, the antenna types of various radars can have a drastic impact on the datatypes other properties each radar possesses.
+As mentioned in the previous section, the antenna types of various radars can have a drastic impact on the generated data formats and other properties each radar possesses.
 We detail in the following section several of the most common radars that are encountered in robotics research.
 For each type, we address their main strengths and drawbacks.
-An example of several radars is shown in \figref{fig:radar_types}.
+An example of the two main types of radar and their data types are shown in \figref{fig:radar_types}.